intelligent-machine-learning/dlrover/docs/design/easydl.md

 The optimize processor is to process the optimize events created by the administors.

-Since EasyDL waives the input from the users, optimize processor has to determine the appropriate optimize algorithms for the training jobs.
+Since DLRover waives the input from the users, optimize processor has to determine the appropriate optimize algorithms for the training jobs.
 For example, we should use different algorithms to process unbalance workload on PS and insufficient PS numbers.
 Then we can have the optimal resource plans.